xorbitsai/inference/doc/source/models/model_abilities/image.rst

 .. code-block::

     xinference launch --model-name FLUX.1-dev --model-type image --gguf_quantization Q2_K --cpu_offload True

+With ``Q2_K`` quantization, you only need around 5 GiB GPU memory to run Flux.1-dev.

 For those models gguf options are not supported internally, or you want to download gguf files on you own, you can specify additional option ``gguf_model_path`` for web UI or spcecify